-7.8 Internet Use
+7.9 Internet Use

-7.8.1 Personal Use
+7.9.1 Personal Use

 Personal use of the Internet is not allowed during working hours.
-You can use the Internet before you start work, during your lunchtime, or after work.
+You can use the Internet, for browser-based activities only, before you start work, during your lunchtime, or after work.
 You must not, in any way, distract others from their work.